Taylor Swift Performs At Nashville Cafe Where She Got Discovered & Downs A Shot Of Fireball

 — crystal ☾ (@swiftistrouble) April 1, 2018

 Taylor laughed at this and admitted that her and Ed Sheeran stole Wiseman’s inflatable bottle of Fireball that was sitting in a corner of the party.
 “I was going to take it home!” the songwriter gasped.
-He then unpacked several tiny bottles of the liquor from a gift bag by his seat.
-“For old-times sake,” Wiseman said.”Should we play another song?
-Did you want to hear music tonight or did you want to hear about CMT afterparties?”
-Taylor asked the crowd.

-Wiseman told her he’d tend the bar for her, and she started singing the CMA winning track.
-After the song, she and the songwriter did shots together straight from the tiny bottles.
+He then unpacked several tiny bottles of the liquor from a gift bag by his seat. and after performing the CMA winning song, she and the songwriter did shots together straight from the tiny bottles.
 “I’m literally watching you, and I’m just going to do what you do,” the “Delicate” singer said.
 “I’m going to look you in the eye the whole time.”
 She tipped the tiny bottle back, and when she realized her friend wasn’t putting his drink down, she fully committed to downing the entire thing.